brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 4 bht.md

 2. "If we duly consider Paul's earnestness, - his watchfulness and care, - his zeal and fervor, - his kindness and readiness in assisting brethren, - we shall be led to regard it as highly probable that he would write many epistles, both of a public and private nature, to various places."
 3. "The frequent mention of this point shows the necessity that the calling of ministers should be firmly believed both by themselves and by their people."

+### Philip Schaff:
+1. "In accordance with which, i.e., what he had written was to be the measure, or standard, by which they could determine his knowledge."
+2. "While reading is better than ‘when ye read,’ since it points to an action taking place at the same time with the perceiving."
+3. "Ye can perceive.
+‘Can’ (E. V., incorrectly: ‘may’) is the emphatic word, and ‘perceive’ is preferable to ‘understand,’ referring to an immediate perception, as if it were a single act."

 ### Archibald T. Robertson:
 1. "Looking to which," "according to which."
 2. "This Epistle will be read in public."